prasad-pai/prasad-pai.github.io/READING_LIST_UNFILTERED.md

 1. The Prime of Miss Jean Brodie by Muriel Spark
 1. The Actual Star by Monica Byrne
 1. Mona's Eyes by Schlesser, Thomas
-1. Flashlight by Choi, Susan
-1. How to End A Story by Garner, Helen
-1. On A Sunbeam by Walden, Tillie
-1. Eating Việt Nam by Holliday, Graham
-1. Do I Know You? by Dingfelder, Sadie
-1. The Sense of Style by Pinker, Steven
-1. Criminal The Deluxe Edition.
-Volume Three by Brubaker, Ed
-1. Bitch Planet Book One, Extraordinary Machine by DeConnick, Kelly Sue
-1. Vernon Subutex 1 by Despentes, Virginie
-1. The Mind Electric A Neurologist on the Strangeness and Wonder of Our Brains by Anand, Pria
-1. Mafalda by Quino
-1. The Loneliness of Sonia and Sunny by Desai, Kiran
-1. Criminal The Deluxe Edition.
-Volume Two by Brubaker, Ed
-1. Feeding Ghosts by Hulls, Tessa
-1. Criminal The Deluxe Edition.
-Volume One by Brubaker, Ed
-1. The Politics of the Family and Other Essays by Laing, R. D.
-1. A Novel Murder by Nevin, E. C.
-1. Notes to John by Didion, Joan
-1. The Demon-haunted World by Sagan, Carl
-1. The Spire by Spurrier, Simon
-1. Life Drawing by Hernandez, Jaime
-1. The Man Without Talent by Tsuge, Yoshiharu
-1. Apocalypse Never by Shellenberger, Michael
-1. Factfulness by Rosling, Hans
-1. How to Lie With Statistics by Huff, Darrell
-1. Being Wrong by Schulz, Kathryn
-1. To Hold up the Sky by Liu, Cixin
-1. A View From the Stars by Liu, Cixin
-1. The Denial of Death by Becker, Ernest
-1. Culpability by Holsinger, Bruce W.
-1. Crucial Conversations by Grenny, Joseph
-1. Life in Three Dimensions by Oishi, Shigehiro
-1. Democracy for Realists by Achen, Christopher H.
-1. Poe for your Problems by Baab-Muguira, Catherine
-1. The Case of the Missing Men by Bertin, Kris
-1. The Art of Logic in An Illogical World by Cheng, Eugenia
-1. Supernova Era by Liu, Cixin
-1. How to Solve your Own Murder by Perrin, Kristen
-1. Vice and Virtue by Klein, Libby
-1. Socratic Logic by Kreeft, Peter
-1. James by Everett, Percival
-1. The God of the Woods by Moore, Liz
-1. Meditations for Mortals by Burkeman, Oliver
-1. Blessed Be by Altergott, Rick
-1. Flourishing Kin by Celidwen, Yuria
-1. Starport by Martin, George R. R.
-1. Good Material by Alderton, Dolly
 1. The Empusium by Tokarczuk, Olga
 1. Saladology by Kirwan, Theo
 1. The Silence of the Choir by Sarr, Mohamed Mbougar